Men in Black: The Series: Video games

-A video game based on the series, titled Men in Black: The Series, was released for the Game Boy Color in 1999.
+A video game based on the series, titled Men in Black: The Series, was released for the Game Boy Color in 1999, and later ported to the Game Boy Advance in 2001.
 A sequel, titled Men in Black 2: The Series and also based on the show, was released for the Game Boy Color in 2000.
-A different version of Men in Black: The Series was released for the Game Boy Advance in 2001.
-Another game based on the series, titled Men in Black: The Series – Crashdown, was released for the PlayStation later in 2001.
+Another game based on the series, titled Men in Black: The Series – Crashdown, was released for the PlayStation in 2001.